Taco Bell

-PepsiCo purchased Taco Bell in 1978, and later spun off its restaurants division as Tricon Global Restaurants, which later changed its name to Yum!
+PepsiCo purchased Taco Bell in 1978.
+PepsiCo later spun off its restaurants division as Tricon Global Restaurants; subsequently, it changed its name to Yum!
 Brands.

 History

-Taco Bell was founded by Glen Bell, an entrepreneur who first opened a hot dog stand called Bell's Drive-In in San Bernardino, California, in 1948.
+Taco Bell was founded by Glen Bell, an entrepreneur who first opened a hot dog stand called Bell's Drive-In, in San Bernardino, California, in 1948.
 Bell watched long lines of customers at a Mexican restaurant called the Mitla Cafe, located across the street, which became famous among residents for its hard-shelled tacos.
-Bell attempted to reverse-engineer the recipe, and eventually the owners allowed him to see how the tacos were made.
-He took what he had learned and opened a new stand in 1951.
+Bell attempted to reverse-engineer the recipe, and eventually the owners, along with head chef Gloria Hoyle, allowed him to see how the tacos were made.
+Hoyle (Mitla Cafe still has a special named after her today) taught Glenn Bell her version of the Dorado taco style which Mitla Cafe was known for.
+Bell took what he had learned and opened a taco stand in 1951.
 The name underwent several changes, from Taco-Tia through El Taco, before settling on Taco Bell.